filecoin-project/specs/content/glossary/_index.md

 ## Payment Channel

 A payment channel is set up between actors in the Filecoin system to enable off-chain payments with on-chain guarantees, making settlement more efficient.
+Payment channels are managed by the Payment Channel Actor, who is responsible for setting up and settling funds related to payment channels.

 ## Piece